Flying Scholarship for High School Girls (at Santa Monica Airport, California, U.S.A.)

 Above: Claire Goldberg (Samohi Senior), Helen Lu (Samohi Junior), Karynn Adams (Venice Sophomore) on visit to LAX as invited guests.(Photo credit: Brendan Craig)

-Above: Ms. Gina Marie Lindsey, Executive Director of Los Angeles World Airports, meets with the Scholarship Girls.
+Above: Ms. Gina Marie Lindsey, then-Executive Director of Los Angeles World Airports, meets with the Scholarship Girls.
 (Photo credit: Brendan Craig)

 Helen Lu (11th grade) of Santa Monica High School wins the Scholarship